brixen/brixen.io/_posts/2012-12-11-a-ruby-design-process.markdown

 the project.
 We generally refer to this implementation as **MRI** or **Matz's Ruby Implementation**.
 Today, there are half dozen significant Ruby implementations.
 These cover major platforms from the JVM to a Smalltalk VM to Microsoft's DLR.
-Each of these platforms are quite different and have specific limitations and advantages.
+Each of these platforms are quite different, having specific limitations and advantages.

 Matz still works on MRI to some extent, which is now only one implementation